eSpecialized/WunderTDD/README.md

 8. Xcode 9.2
 9. How to share code on github that requires API keys to work, by using UserDefaults to store the API key and a view to configure it by.

 ## Motivation
 ------
 As a way to contribute to open source community, and to demonstrate how easy TDD is to implement in just 6.5 hours in a functional app.
 More and more employeers want to see projects that feature TDD, including github open source projects.
 This was one way I can demonstrate those abilities.
+I've wanted to write a weather based application for years.
+To solidify XCTest and XCUITest usage in a project.

 ## Installation
 ------